 Leptin is made by adipose cells (fat cells) that help to regulate energy balance by inhibiting hunger.
-It works along with the hormone ghrelin inside body, which is known as the “hunger hormone”.
-Thus, your fat cells produce hormones.
+It works along with the hormone ghrelin inside the body, which is known as the “hunger hormone”.
+Thus, know how satiety hormone leptin is linked to PCOS and your fat cells produce hormones.
 This is one reason why women who have a lot of fat often have hormonal problems.
 Leptin signals the hypothalamus gland in the brain when fat cells are full.
 The hypothalamus uses this information to maintain energy balance in the body.
-Leptin is intimately involved in long-term management of body weight and in regulating appetite.
+Leptin is intimately involved in the long-term management of body weight and in regulating appetite.

 In obesity, a decreased sensitivity to leptin takes place increasing serum leptin levels.
 This results in an inability to detect satiety despite of high energy stores.
 This situation increases body fat and thus, raises body weight.